 Fuel cells can provide heat and electricity for buildings and electrical power for vehicles and electronic devices.

-Polymer electrolyte membrane (PEM) fuel cells, also called proton exchange membrane fuel cells, use a proton conducting polymer membrane as the electrolyte.
+Polymer electrolyte membrane (PEM) fuel cells, also called proton exchange membrane fuel cells, use a proton-conducting polymer membrane as the electrolyte.
 Hydrogen is typically used as the fuel.
 These cells operate at relatively low temperatures and can quickly vary their output to meet shifting power demands.
 PEM fuel cells are the best candidates for powering automobiles.
 They can also be used for stationary power production.
-However, due to their low operating temperature, they cannot directly use hydrocarbon fuels, such as natural gas, LNG, or ethanol.
+However, due to their low operating temperature, they cannot directly use hydrocarbon fuels, such as natural gas, liquefied natural gas, or ethanol.
 These fuels must be converted to hydrogen in a fuel reformer to be able to be used by a PEM fuel cell.

 The direct-methanol fuel cell (DMFC) is similar to the PEM cell in that it uses a proton conducting polymer membrane as an electrolyte.
 However, DMFCs use methanol directly on the anode, which eliminates the need for a fuel reformer.
 DMFCs are of interest for powering portable electronic devices, such as laptop computers and battery rechargers.
 Methanol provides a higher energy density than hydrogen, which makes it an attractive fuel for portable devices.

 Alkaline fuel cells use an alkaline electrolyte such as potassium hydroxide or an alkaline membrane that conducts hydroxide ions rather than protons.
-Originally used by NASA on space missions, alkaline fuel cells are now finding new applications, such as in portable power.
+Originally used by the National Aeronautics and Space Administration (NASA) on space missions, alkaline fuel cells are now finding new applications, such as in portable power.

 Phosphoric acid fuel cells use a phosphoric acid electrolyte that conducts protons held inside a porous matrix, and operate at about 200°C. They are typically used in modules of 400 kW or greater and are being used for stationary power production in hotels, hospitals, grocery stores, and office buildings, where waste heat can also be used.
 Phosphoric acid can also be immobilized in polymer membranes, and fuel cells using these membranes are of interest for a variety of stationary power applications.